zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In this case, Sean is saying that there are “loopho les” in the contract so that the other party or the other group of people who are si gning the contract can end it at any time.
 The word “party” (party), when we’re talk ing about a contract, can refer to a single person or to a group of people.

 Barbara again says, “I guess I overlooked those.” “ To overlook” (overlook) here means not to understand the importance of something  or simply not to have seen something because you didn’t look carefully.
-Sean t hen says, “And there are contingencies for problems on their end, but not on  ours.”
+Sean then says, “And there are contingencies for problems on their end, but not on  ours.”
 A “contingency” (contingency) in a contract is something that says what will happen in the future under certain conditions.

 So, for example, a contract might have a “contingen cy” that says that if you are unable to pay the money that you owe in this contra ct, you may have to pay an additional fine, an additional amount of money, to the other party in the contract.
 There are “contingencies” in this contract that Sea n and Barbara are talking about that will help the other side, the other part y in the contract.
 That’s what Sean means by “problems on their end, but not on ou rs.”